And we are back having more fun than a human being should be allowed to have.

 Just like they did with Reagan.

-Uh the dust being blown off a Democrat playbook and the tired attack on a conservative's intelligence.
+The dust being blown off a Democrat playbook and the tired attack on a conservative's intelligence, just like they did with Reagan.